nrchan/TCM_Herb_Android/README.md

 You can follow the readme there and set up the server.

 When you're done, remember to change the url in ```ServerAgent.kt``` to yours.
-(it's somewhere in the app, you can find it easily in android studio when you set Project's hierarchy view to "Android")
+(it's somewhere in this code, you can find it easily in android studio when you set Project's hierarchy view to "Android")

 ```kotlin
 //In ServerAgent.kt